dnsimple/dnsimple-support/content/articles/pobox-service.markdown

 ---

 [Pobox](https://www.pobox.com) helps you keep your email address for life.
-With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Pobox using the one-click service we provide.
+With DNSimple's one-click [DNS services](/categories/services/), you can set up the DNS records required by Pobox.

 ## Enabling Pobox service

-From the domain list, click on the domain name you want to update and then click on the DNS tab.
-Then scroll down to locate the One Click Services section, and select "Manage services".
+From the domain list, click on the domain name you want to update, then click on the DNS tab.
+Scroll down to locate the One Click Services section, and select "Manage services".

 ![Services](/files/services-dns-page-add.png)

-Select the "Email" tab and scroll down the page until you find the Pobox service.
+Select the "Email" tab, and scroll down the page until you find the Pobox service.
 Click on the *Add* button.

 ![Add Service](/files/services-pobox.png)